Freisa: Viticulture

 Freisa is a vigorous and productive vine whose round, blue-black grapes are harvested in early October.
 The three-lobed leaves are relatively small and the bunches are elongated in form.
-The vine is highly resistance to peronospora but has some susceptibility to oidium.
-It grows best in well exposed, sunny sites on hillsides.
+The vine is highly resistant to peronospora but has some susceptibility to oidium.
+It grows best in well-exposed, sunny sites on hillsides.

 Wines

 Similar to Nebbiolo, Freisa produces wines with considerable tannins and acidity.
 While it can be used in blends, it is most often encountered as a varietal.
 Traditionally Freisa was produced as a slightly sparkling wine with some noticeable sweetness.
-To balance the bitterness from the grape and aging on its lees, the wines would be made with a small amount of residual sugar and allowed to go through a secondary fermentation to create a limited amount of frothiness.
+To balance the bitterness from the grape and ageing on its lees, the wines would be made with a small amount of residual sugar and allowed to go through a secondary fermentation to create a limited amount of frothiness.
 This bitter/sweet dynamic has brought Freisa its share of fans and critics with wine experts such Hugh Johnson describing the wine as being "immensely appetizing" to Robert M. Parker, Jr. describing Freisa as producing "totally repugnant wines".

 Modern winemaking technology has introduced techniques to minimize some of the bitter tannins and ferment the wine fully dry.
-These include temperature control fermentation vessels and aging in oak barrels.
-Like Nebbiolo, Freisa produces a relatively light colored wine but with more distinctive purple hues.
+These include temperature control fermentation vessels and ageing in oak barrels.
+Like Nebbiolo, Freisa produces a relatively light-coloured wine but with more distinctive purple hues.
 The wines are often characterized with strawberry, raspberry and violet aromas.

 Freisa Nebbiolata

 Freisa Nebbiolata is a specialty wine of the Piedmont region made in a ripasso style.
-In this style, the Fresia must is fermented with left over Nebbiolo skins from the production of Barolo.
-This creates a highly tannic wine with the potential for complex flavors.
+In this style, the Fresia must is fermented with leftover Nebbiolo skins from the production of Barolo.
+This creates a highly tannic wine with the potential for complex flavours.

 Wine regions

 Freisa is seen rarely outside of its Piedmont homeland, though there are a few hundred acres of the vine planted in Argentina carried over to South America by Italian immigrants.
-Even within Piedmont its acreage is declining.
+Even within Piedmont, its acreage is declining.
 It is most commonly found in the Asti, Langhe, Monferrato and Pinerolese regions.